 Eyes-Conjunctivitis (Pink Eye): Lee HS, Kwon JY, Joo CK.
 “Topical Administration of B-1,3-Glucan to Modulate Allergic Conjunctivitis in a Murine Model.”
 Invest Ophthalmol Vis Sci,, 57(3), 1352-60; PMID 27002295; Mar 2016.”
 Quote: “BG is capable of stimulating IL-10-producing CD4 [Helper T cells]+ T cells and suppressing both the Th2 response in draining LNs and conjunctival eosinophil infiltration.
 We therefore demonstrated the therapeutic potential of topical BG administration for allergic conjunctivitis.
 Note: LN refers to Lymph Nodes and BG to Beta Glucan.”

-Fibromyalgia – (Similar to Chronic Fatique) See Auto-Immune Disorders
+Fibromyalgia – (Similar but different from Chronic Fatique) See Auto-Immune Disorders

 Flu/Colds Jung K, et al, “Antiviral effect of Saccharomyces cerevisiae beta-glucan to swine influenza virus by increased production of interferon-gamma and nitric oxide,” J Vet Med B Infect Dis Vet Public Health 51(2):72-6, Mar 2004.
 Quote: “Saccharomyces cerevisiae beta-glucan reduced the pulmonary lesion score and viral replication rate in SIV [swine influenza virus] -infected pigs.
 These findings support the potential application of beta-glucan as prophylactic/treatment agent in influenza virus infection.”